Humpback-AI/humpback/server/README.md

 - Need help with your project (part-time to full-time)?
 Check out our official [enterprise support](https://enterprise.nestjs.com).
 - To stay in the loop and get updates, follow us on [X](https://x.com/nestframework) and [LinkedIn](https://linkedin.com/company/nestjs).
 - Looking for a job, or have a job to offer?
 Check out our official [Jobs board](https://jobs.nestjs.com).

+## TODO

+- Connect Qdrant and define a data structure for chunks
+- Connect Supabase
+- Create background job and API to fetch a modified content (created, updated, deleted) from Supabase and update Qdrant
+- Backfill results with Tavily search